n., singular: Multiple allele

 The inheritance pattern of allele A and allele B shows codominance (co-dominance).
 Co-dominance occurs when neither allele is dominant over the other, and a heterozygous individual expresses both phenotypes.
 That is, if an individual possesses allele A on one chromosome and allele B on the second homologous chromosome, both proteins are expressed and red blood cells contain both protein A and protein B on their cell membranes.

-The ABO blood type hereditary scheme in human beings is an illustration of multiple alleles blood type.
+The ABO blood type hereditary scheme in human beings is an illustration of multiple alleles blood types.
 Phenotypes are classified into four categories: blood group A, blood group B, blood group AB, and blood group O. In this case, the population has three alleles.
 The IA allele when expressed results in the presence of A molecules on red blood cells, the IB allele expression leads to the presence of B molecules on red blood cells, and the IO allele expression results in the absence of such antigens on the red blood cells.
 The IA and IB alleles are not only codominant but both of them are dominant over the IO allele.
 IO allele is recessive and thus will be expressed if IA or IB is absent.

 Although a population contains three alleles, each individual inherits only two of them from their parents.
 This results in the genotypes and phenotypes depicted below.
 Consider that when three alleles are present, there are six distinct genotypes.
 The number of phenotypes possible is determined by the dominance relationships between the three alleles.
 Watch the video below to understand multiple alleles in the form of ABO Blood types.